 Where to Stay in Belfast

 Central Belfast Apartments: Citygate – If you’re looking for a self-catering option while visiting Belfast, then these apartments are the perfect choice.
-Centrally located, they have a number of fully-furnished flats available along with free parking for guests.
-Click here to check availability
+Centrally located, they have many fully-furnished flats available along with free parking for guests.

 Not quite what you’re looking for?
 Click here to browse more Belfast hotels!